 Disclosure: Understanding The Different Ways of Working with Your Commonwealth Advisor

-There are two different types of services your advisor can provide to you: brokerage and investment advisory servies.
+There are two different types of services your advisor can provide to you: brokerage and investment advisory services.
 What's right for you depends on your individual financial situation and investment objectives.

 WHO IS COMMONWEALTH FINANCIAL NETWORK®?

-Commonwealth functions as both a broker/dealer and a Registered Investment Adviser:
+Commonwealth functions as both a Registered Investment Adviser and broker/dealer:

 - A Registered Investment Adviser, as defined by the Securities and Exchange Commission, is "any person who, for compensation, engages in the business of advising others, either directly or through publications or writings, as to the value of securities or as to the advisability of investing in, purchasing, or selling securities, or who, for compensation and as part of a regular business, issues or promulgates analyses or reports concerning securities."

-As an independent dually registered broker/dealer and investment adviser, Commonwealth supervises and processes the investment business of the financial professionals who affiliate with us.
+As a dually registered investment adviser and independent broker/dealer, Commonwealth supervises and processes the investment business of the financial professionals who affiliate with us.
 These professionals (often called advisors) are independent business owners who provide financial guidance to clients looking for assistance.
 Commonwealth functions as the unseen back office that processes client transactions and provides the technology platform, research capabilities, and other support services to help advisors serve clients.